+Summary of Summary of comments

+Sort Mode of Target of response/ Summary of not accepted URL (if

+Order Outreach Outreach attendance comments received and reasons applicable)

+ADOH to increase the length of

+affordability period.
+NHTF should not

+be for mixed development where eighty

+percent (80%) are market and twenty

+percent (20%) are affordable.
+Do not add

+additional regulation that is not

+necessary.
+HOME rules limit the subsidy

+on rent and would need a third party

+subsidy for operating expenses.

-Summary of Summary of comments Sort Mode of Target of response/ Summary of not accepted URL (if Order Outreach Outreach attendance comments received and reasons applicable) ADOH to increase the length of affordability period.
-NHTF should not be for mixed development where eighty percent (80%) are market and twenty percent (20%) are affordable.
-Do not add additional regulation that is not necessary.
-HOME rules limit the subsidy on rent and would need a third party subsidy for operating expenses.
-Minorities The discussion again centered around the Non-English There were use of the NHTF.
-NHTF units should be Speaking - thirty-two (32) ADA accessible.
-Support was expressed Specify other language: Spanish in attendance to use NHTF for operating cost for rental representing developments.
-If not enough demand Public local exists for PSH, the funds should be 2 Meeting government, opened up for all very low income.
-Persons with private Operating costs should be allowed. disabilities business, the Questions on the following regarding albubilities development HTF: What are eligible costs?
-What is the Residents of Public and community and expenditure timeline?
-Is assistance a non-profits. grant or a loan?
-Can HTF be used in Assisted Housing conjunction with PHA funds?
+2 Public Meeting Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Residents of Public and Assisted Housing There were thirty-two (32) in attendance representing local government, private business, the development community and non-profits.
+The discussion again centered around the use of the NHTF.
+NHTF units should be ADA accessible.
+Support was expressed to use NHTF for operating cost for rental developments.
+If not enough demand exists for PSH, the funds should be opened up for all very low income.
+Operating costs should be allowed.
+Questions on the following regarding HTF: What are eligible costs?
+What is the expenditure timeline?
+Is assistance a grant or a loan?
+Can HTF be used in conjunction with PHA funds?